 What is really interesting is that the temperature will determine the sex of the turtle.
 With higher temperatures there will be females and with lower temperature males.
 So part of the hatchery is shaded to make sure male turtles will hatch and the part on the open sun is for future female turtles.

-Seeing the baby turtles and the process how the eggs are being protected was an unforgettable experience and definitely one of my highlights in Malaysia.
+To see the baby turtles and the process how the eggs are being protected was an unforgettable experience and definitely one of my highlights in Malaysia.
 I am very happy to see how the people in the park care for the turtles.

 However, I was very disappointed by how much trash we saw in the water when going to the Turtle island.
 There are several fishing villages outside of Sandakan and people living there clearly do not know how to take care of their trash and what it can cause.
 Sandakan is also not the cleanest city.
 In fact, we stayed there 1 night and we had an ocean view to forget with the shore a full of trash.
 I simply do not understand why this is not being cleaned regularly, why the government does not make strict rules for trash disposal and educational programs.
 Again, this comes down to everyone.
 Everyone can make a difference and this is a global issue so please take care of your trash, never leave your trash behind.
 And even when you come to the beach and sea plastic on the beach or in the water, take it.
 No one is asking you to clean up the whole world, but just fill a little plastic bag with trash you can find.
 This already makes a big difference.

 People around will see you, notice it and you can inspire them to do the same thing next time.
 This is how I got inspired.
-I saw one girl in Koh Lipe picking up the trash on the way to her boat.
+I saw a girl in Koh Lipe picking up the trash on the way to her boat.
 She just picked the trash she could carry.
 We saw it and were amazed.
 We immediately got our empty plastic bag and filled it with whatever we could find.

 I hope you will have wonderful time on the turtle island and let me know if you need any help with planning your journey.